- apple (n.)

 As far as the forbidden fruit is concerned, again, the Quran does not mention it explicitly, but according to traditional commentaries it was not an apple, as believed by Christians and Jews, but wheat. ["The Heart of Islam: Enduring Values for Humanity," Seyyed Hossein Nasr, 2002]

 Apple of one's eye (Old English), symbol of what is most cherished, was the pupil, supposed to be a globular solid body.
 Apple-polisher "one who curries favor" first attested 1928 in student slang.
-The image of something that upsets the apple cart is attested from 1788.
+The image in the phrase upset the apple cart "spoil the undertaking" is attested from 1788.
+Road-apple "horse dropping" is from 1942.